Erik98146/LaunchControl/README.md

      - Optionally open the *Console* for remote screen access

-  ### Local access
+  ### Local access (no internet or access point installed)
   1. Connect your device to the Cerbo wifi access point noted above
   2. Open a web browser to: https://172.24.24.1:1881/dashboard/page1

 ### Cerbo Controls
 The new cerbo controls can be found in the top left corner of the Victron touchscreen.
 Currently, the controls allow for launching device timers and the sleep timer.
+The sleep timer defaults to turning off the inverter, water pump, and starlink at 2am, so this can be enabled without any extra hardware or effort.

 ### Waveshare AMOLED Touchscreen
 If there are issues with this, check the settings screen to see if it has wifi and mqtt connectivity.
 If the Node RED dashboard is working and there is connectivity, the device should be working.